 Star Citizen is arguably the most ambitious game in video gaming history.
-It is the largest Kickstarter video game project to date raising over $140 Million at the time of writing (Update: Now over $160 Million).
-The crowdfunding record for a video game is based on the trust of backers in Chris Roberts - the creator of Wing Commander, Strike Commander, Wing Commander Privateer and Freelancer.
+It is the largest Kickstarter video game project to date raising over $305 Million - The crowdfunding record for a video game is based on the trust of backers in Chris Roberts - the creator of Wing Commander, Strike Commander, Wing Commander Privateer and Freelancer.

 The scope and scale of what Star Citizen is poised to become, is truly epic.
 Planned features include: